DreamingElectricSheep/DreamingElectricSheep/README.md

-## I'm a student interested in:
+## I'm a student researcher at UofT interested in:
+- xAI and interpretability
 - Knowledge representation
-- Hybrid/Neural-Symbolic AI
+- Hybrid/Neural-Symbolic AI and grounding
 - Embodied/Dynamic AI
+- Emergence, Chaos and Entropy
-- Logical and Computational theory
+- Logic and computational theory
-- Emergence/Complexity
-- Chaos/Entropy
-- Randomness/Determinism
-- AGI
-- Optimization and Efficiency
+- Randomness and determinism
-- Metaphysics of the above

 In computation and their greater parts in Physics/Philosophy/Mathematics and much, much more...

 #### *For me, Computer Science is a modern, pragmatic and direct way for me to explore and apply these areas of interests*

-## Languages/Frameworks:
+## Languages:
 - Python (most of the time)
 - Java
 - VBA (unfortunately)
 - SQL
 - HTML/CSS
 - JavaScript
-- Pseudo code

 ## I've worked with:
-- Computer Vision
+- Computer Vision (CNNs, ViT)
+- GNNs (breifly)
 - Physics simulations
 - Websites/Web design
 - Electronics